 - Perform complex level procedures under close supervision.

 - Attend all outpatient clinics with assigned faculty.

 Bi-annual evaluations: procedures

-- Expand and improve his or her patient care through increasing participation in morbidity and mortality conferences and development of an ongoing and improving ability to learn from errors.
+- Expand and improve his patient care through increasing participation in morbidity and mortality conferences and development of an ongoing and improving ability to learn from errors.

 - Incorporate the principles of adult and lifelong learning into personal scholarship and scientific inquiry.